anmaja/Getting-and-Cleaning-Data/README.md

 * combines the data in one big data frame in R
 * extracts the means and standard deviations from the dataframe
 * creates a neat dataset with descriptive names for the measured activities and the measured variables
-* writes two datasets into the unzipped 'UCI HAR Dataset'-folder: Total_Dataset.csv & averages.csv
+* writes two datasets into the unzipped 'UCI HAR Dataset'-folder: Total_Dataset.txt & averages.txt
-* The file Total_Dataset.csv contains the neat dataset containing the means and standard deviations from the raw data
+* The file Total_Dataset.txt contains the neat dataset containing the means and standard deviations from the raw data
-* the file averages.csv contains a dataset with the average of each variable in Total_Dataset.csv for each activity and each subject
+* the file averages.txt contains a dataset with the average of each variable in Total_Dataset.txt for each activity and each subject